 It found that people had increased their consumption of legumes, dark green and orange vegetables, however, reported consuming fewer servings of other vegetables, potatoes, and fruit juices.

-READ MORE: COMMENTARY: Canada’s food guide failure
+READ MORE: Canada’s food guide failure

 Consumption of other healthy items such as whole fruit, whole grains and fish remained flat over the period studied.